Best Time to Visit Short Itinerary Overview & Itinerary Things to Carry Safety & Security Cancellation Policy FAQ

 • Trek Distance: None

 Begin your religious tour by road from Haridwar to Guptkashi, which is a calm town situated in the Himalayas.
 The town of Guptkashi is the beginning for pilgrims to the Panch Kedar temples, all of which are near thick forests and incredible ancient temples.
-As you climb on the drive, you gain beautiful mountain views and prepare in every way for the hike.
+There is a drive up all the way to the top, where you can see beautiful mountains and be ready in every possible way to the hike.

 Day 3: Kedarnath – Gaurikund – Guptkashi

-After darshan and prayer in the morning at Kedarnath, trek down all the way to Gaurikund.
-The trip down provides a new view of the nearby mountains and forests.
-Once you are done in Gaurikund, travel back to Guptkashi so you can stay there and get prepared for the next part of your journey.
+Have darshan and prayer in the morning at Kedarnath then proceed as low as possible--trek down all the way to Gaurikund.
+To get down is a new sight of the close mountains and forests.
+As and when you have finished up in Gaurikund, you are to travel back towards Guptkashi so that you would be able to stay there and gear up to the next phase of your travel.

 Day 4: Guptkashi to Ransi Village